 History of West Khasi Hills District

 West Khasi Hills District was carved out of the erstwhile Khasi Hills District on 28th October, 1976.
-In the same year, on 10th of November, Mairang Civil Sub-division was inaugurated, whereas the Mawkyrwat Block was converted into an administrative unit.
-With the up-gradation of Mawkyrwat into a full-fledged sub-division on June 26th, 1982, West Khasi Hills District now comprises three Sub-Divisions (including the Sadar Sub-Division), one administrative unit namely Mawshynrut which came into being on 9th of February, 1996.
-It also comprises six Community and Rural Development Blocks namely Nongstoin, Mairang, Mawkyrwat, Mawshynrut, Ranikor including Mawthadraishan Block, which was created under the notification of state government.
+In the same year, on 10th of November, Moirang Civil Sub-division was inaugurated, whereas the Mawkyrwat Block was converted into an administrative unit.
+With the upgradation of Mawkyrwat into a full-fledged sub-division on June 26th, 1982, West Khasi Hills District now comprises 3 Sub-Divisions (including the Sadar Sub-Division), one administrative unit namely Mawshynrut which came into being on 9th of February, 1996.
+It also comprises 6 Community and Rural Development Blocks namely Nongstoin, Moirang, Mawkyrwat, Mawshynrut, Ranikor including Mawthadraishan Block, which was created under the notification of state government.

 Geography of West Khasi Hills District

 Geography of West Khasi Hills District is characterized with moderate climate, dense forests, hill ranges and river systems.
 The district is under the influence of south-west monsoon.
 Annual average rainfall of the district varies from 1200 mm to 3000 mm.
 Mawthadraishan range is the most important hill range of West Khasi Hills District.
 Kynshi and Khri are the two significant rivers flowing through the region.
+West Khasi Hills District is, at present, having no hydro electric project.
+However, there is good hydro electric potential from Khri River and the Kynshi River.
 West Khasi Hills District is also rich in flora and fauna.
 Important mineral resources found in the district are limestone, coal and uranium.

 Demography of West Khasi Hills District